 - Hold a snow pea in your hand and use a sharp paring knife to gently trim the end of the pod where the little string is attached.

-- Don’t cut through the string, but instead, hold it between your thumb and knife and simply pull the string down the length of the pod and discard it.
+- Don’t cut through the string; instead, hold it between your thumb and the knife and pull it down the length of the pea pod.
+Discard the string.

 How to cook snow peas

 - Whisk the sauce ingredients in a small bowl and set aside.

 - Heat a heavy skillet or wok over medium-high heat.

 - When the skillet is hot, add the neutral oil, then stir in the ginger and garlic and cook, constantly stirring, for about 30 seconds or until the mixture is fragrant.

 - Add the snow peas to the skillet and cook, occasionally tossing for about 1 minute.